mavlink/mavlink-devguide/en/mavgen_python/README.md

 ## Examples

-There are a number useful examples and complete systems based on pymavlink:
+There are a number of useful examples and complete systems based on pymavlink:
 - The [pymavlink submodule](https://github.com/ArduPilot/pymavlink/tree/master/examples) contains a number of simple examples.
 - [MAVProxy](http://ardupilot.github.io/MAVProxy/html/development/index.html) is a command-line, console based UAV ground station software package for MAVLink based systems.
   - It demonstrates most of the features of using the MAVLink module.